PSKWak/Quantitative-Analysis-in-the-Stock-Market/README.md

 # Quantitative-Analysis-in-the-Stock-Market
 Quantitative Analysis in the stock market is a comprehensive financial methodology that harnesses mathematical and statistical techniques to examine stocks and financial markets.
-In this project, I have used descriptive analysis, time series analysis,volatility analysis, correlation analysis, and comparative analysis.
+In this project, I have used descriptive analysis, time series analysis, volatility analysis, correlation analysis, and comparative analysis.

 ##1.Time Series Analysis: Time Series Analysis examines trends and patterns over time, focusing on the closing prices.
 ##2.Correlation Analysis: Correlation is used to examine how stock prices of different companies are related to each other.